pudly/schmopera-hugo/content/articles/inspiration-seeing-it-for-oneself.md

 date = "2016-04-16T11:39:00+01:00"
 lastmod = "2016-04-16T12:42:00+01:00"
 publishDate = "2016-04-16T12:30:00+01:00"
-slug = "inspiration-seeing-it-for-oneself"
-title = "Inspiration: seeing it for oneself"
+short_description = "It's funny how imagination is strengthened by experience.
+Here in Britain, we've seen grassy hills, greener than ever seemed possible in real life, and populated with the cutest, shaggiest sheep you've ever seen.
+The Thames river is a heavy, looming landmark that's rarely blue, and it swerves and veers through the middle of London in a way that's unmistakable on a map." slug = "inspiration-seeing-it-for-oneself" title = "Inspiration: seeing it for oneself"
 +++